Seal (emblem): Western tradition

 Traditional wax seals continue to be used on certain high-status and ceremonial documents, but in the 20th century they were gradually superseded in many other contexts by inked or dry embossed seals and by rubber stamps.

-While many instruments formerly required seals for validity (e.g. deeds or covenants) it is now unusual in most countries in the west for private citizens to use seals.
-In Central and Eastern Europe, however, as in East Asia, a signature alone is considered insufficient to authenticate a document of any kind in business, and all managers, as well as many book-keepers and other employees, have personal seals, normally just containing text, with their name and their position.
-These are applied to all letters, invoices issued, and similar documents.
-In Europe these are today plastic self-inking stamps.
+In parts of East Asia, seals remain important in business and legal practice.
+In China, company chops are used to bind companies on official documents, contracts and invoices, and some types of chop are mandatory for business use.
+In Japan, companies register a company seal with the Legal Affairs Bureau, and a company seal impression certificate may be used to verify that seals placed on applications, filings and contracts were affixed with legitimate company authorization.
+In South Korea, registered seals and seal certificates are used for purposes such as property transfers and important business contracts.

 Notaries also still use seals on a daily basis.
 At least in Britain, each registered notary has an individual personal seal, registered with the authorities, which includes his or her name and a pictorial emblem, often an animal—the same combination found in many seals from ancient Greece.